 The idea behind my Hub example is to create ghetto’s of related content that are unique and relevant both to Google and to users.
 But the real power punch is in the final step.

-“There are loads of good reasons to opt for content hubs, such as:
+“There are loads of good reasons to opt for content hubs, no matter the content types, such as:

 - They enable brands to comprehensively offer information